Kasper-Raupach-Haurum/M4-Deep-learning-portfolio/README.md

 # M4-Deep-learning-portfolio

+# Assignment 1: Build, train, and evaluate a neural network with Pytorch.

 This is the first assignment for the module 4: Deep learning and artificial intelligence

 For this assignment we are a group composed of Raiyan Alam, and Kasper Haurum.